PBFuzz: Agentic Directed Fuzzing for PoV Generation: Evaluation

 \subsubsection{CVE Coverage}

-\autoref{fig:fuzzer-comparison} summarizes PoV generation effectiveness across all evaluated fuzzers on Magma, where we take the union of CVEs triggered across all trials of fuzzing campaigns.
-Overall, \sys triggered \textbf{57} vulnerabilities across Magma and outperformed all baseline fuzzers (first row).
-Upon inspection, we found that 6 vulnerabilities uniquely triggered by \sys (\cc{PHP001}, \cc{PHP003}, \cc{PHP010}, \cc{PHP013}, \cc{PHP014}, \cc{SSL006}) were due to the use of different harnesses (more details in~\autoref{sec:eval:strengths}).
-However, even after excluding these 6 harness-specific vulnerabilities, \sys still outperformed the second-best fuzzer (AFL++ with CmpLog).
+\autoref{fig:fuzzer-comparison} summarizes PoV generation effectiveness across all evaluated fuzzers on Magma, where we union the CVEs triggered across all trials of fuzzing campaigns.
+Overall, \sys triggered \textbf{57} vulnerabilities across Magma targets, and outperformed all baseline fuzzers (first row).
+Upon inspection, we found that 6 vulnerabilities uniquely triggered by \sys (\cc{PHP001}, \cc{PHP003}, \cc{PHP010}, \cc{PHP013}, \cc{PHP014}, \cc{SSL006}) were due to the use of custom harnesses rather than improved PoV generation on the same harnesses (more details in~\autoref{sec:eval:strengths-limitations}).
+However, even after excluding these 6 harness-specific cases, \sys still triggered 51 vulnerabilities, outperforming AFL++ with CmpLog (49) and validating core PoV generation capability independent of harness adaptation.
 It also outperformed all directed greybox fuzzers and LLM-assisted fuzzers.
 Notably, Llamafuzz executed for a month, while other baseline fuzzers were run for 10 trials of 24 hours each.
 In contrast, \sys only ran for 30 minutes in a single trial.